USask-BINFO/SV-JIM/README.md

  - `minSuppReadsForSVs`: Min number of reads that support/indicate the presence of an SV.
 (EX: 10)
  - `minSizeForSVs`: Min size of SVs to be detected [50 is the common definition in literature].
 (EX: 50)
  - `maxSizeForSVs`: Filtering maximum size for SV detectable by tools (EX: 300000)
+ - `appendVCFHeadersFile`: #File path to a list of metadata headers to be appended to VCF files (EX:"./additionalVCFHeaderLines.txt")

 ##### CuteSV Configurations
 As with the general SV configurations above, the default settings are taken from the CuteSV publication.
 Please see the [CuteSV repo](https://github.com/tjiangHIT/cuteSV) for more details on the significance of these settings.